-If selected as a finalist for one or more of our Signature Scholarships, your student may be invited to interview by zoom on or before February 1.
+If selected as a finalist for one or more of our Signature Scholarships, your student may be invited to interview by zoom on January 30th, 2021.
 As with any professional interview, we encourage students to dress to impress and above all look professional.
 They shouldn’t wear anything that will make them uncomfortable as this will show in the interview.
-Our video interviews will be approximately 30 minutes in duration, and students will be interviewing with a panel of faculty, staff and possibly current scholars, community volunteers, alumni and friends of the University.
-This will be your student's opportunity to express who they are as an unique individual.
+Our video interviews will be approximately 30 minutes in duration, and students will be interviewing with a panel of faculty, staff, and possibly current scholars, community volunteers, alumni, and friends of the University.
+This will be your student's opportunity to express who they are as a unique individual.
 We recommend students practice answering interview questions and become comfortable with speaking about themselves and sharing their goals and experiences as they might relate to the interview questions.

 Video Interview Tips:

 - Find a quiet, private, well-lit place, free from possible interruptions.
-If you don't have a place available, check with your school couseling office, a home of a friend, or other location
+If you don't have a place available, check with your school counseling office, home of a friend, or other location

 - Ensure your internet connection is stable

 - Check that your computer's audio is working

 - Make sure all devices are fully charged